 The Out Cold pillow from I Love Pillow has two different fabrics covering each side.
 One side features a polyester based micromink material that offers a soft, velvety feel.
 The other side is the reason it’s called “Out Cold.”
 It’s made from a blend of polyester, cotton, and has the brand’s cooling phase change material known as CoolLuxe embedded into the fabric.

 Inside the Out Cold pillow is a proprietary blend of polyurethane foam that is actually made in the company’s hometown of Milford, Michigan.
 It’s designed to be a lightweight memory foam with a relatively quick response to pressure.
-It feels more breathable than some memory foams, helping the pillow to keep from warming up over the night, and enhancing the coolness of the “cold” side.
+It feels more breathable than some memory foam pillows, helping the pillow to keep from warming up over the night, and enhancing the coolness of the “cold” side.

 The cool side of this pillow is slightly contoured in the center to provide extra support for the head and neck, particularly for folks who sleep on their backs or sides.
 This shallow indent is meant to conform to the sleeper’s shape, and help align the spine.
 While the people at I Love Pillow made this to be an all-position pillow, they say that the contoured side is meant to offer back and side sleepers the best support.